VerySleepyKangaroo/9CT-Task-4/Part2.md

 ## _**Identifying and Defining:**_
 ### **Identifying a Need**:

 Most games available today are 3d and often include complex controls, heavy graphics and violent themes.
 However, there are not many simple, fun and skill based 2d shooting games that are fun for teenagers.
-There is a need for a light @D action game that focuses more on reflexes and time rathen than realism.
+There is a need for a light 2D action game that focuses more on reflexes and time rathen than realism.
 My project attempts to meet that by making a fast-paced 2d game in Unity.

 ### **Requirements Outline:**